fomightez/voici-demotestMay24/README.md

 Next I tried adding openssl from [here](https://beta.mamba.pm/channels/emscripten-forge?tab=packages&size=25&index=0&query=openssl), the packages which are referenced in the documentation at the botom [here](https://github.com/voila-dashboards/voici-demo?tab=readme-ov-file).
 But had to then remove the openssl line in `environment.yml` because otherwise Voici hangs infinitely on 'Starting up kernel...'
 Next I though maybe code [here](https://stackoverflow.com/questions/78495010/finding-similar-dna-sequence-in-a-specific-organism-with-biopythons-blast-modul/78497470#comment138398090_78497470) will help or allow me to troubleshoot more.
 It seemed to troubleshoot more because adding the `import ssl` fails out with `ModuleNotFoundError: No module named '_ssl'`.
 But I had run `await pyodide.loadPackage("ssl")`???

-Oh hang on, I think part of the answer is that `await` seems to mess things up silnently in current Voici rendering, despite being fine in JupyterLite.
+Oh hang on, I think part of the answer is that `await` seems to mess things up silently in current Voici rendering, despite being fine in JupyterLite.
 I realized this in trying to work on getting `fetch()` or `open_url()` to work in the Voici rndering of `test_fetch_data_at_URL.ipynb`, see below.

 ------